Data quality dimensions for fair AI: Fairness and Bias in ML

-Despite a unique definition missing in the literature, fairness is often intended to correspond to the avoidance of bias.
-This can be formulated at two distinct levels: first, identifying and correcting problems in datasets, as a model trained with a mislabeled dataset will provide biased outputs; second, correcting the algorithms, as even in the design of algorithms biases can emerge \citep{Movingbeyond}.
-In the present Section we are interested in considering the former case, both for datasets and for their labels.
+Despite a unique definition missing in the literature \cite{DBLP:journals/tois/FriedmanN96,mehrabi2022survey,DBLP:journals/corr/abs-1104-3913,GrgicHlaca2016TheCF,bellamy2018ai,biasmitigationaif,kusner2018counterfactual,DBLP:journals/corr/HardtPS16}, fairness is often presented as corresponding to the avoidance of bias \cite{feuerriegel}.
+This can be formulated at two distinct levels: first, identifying and correcting problems in datasets \cite{kamiran,10.1145/3552433,weerts2023fairlearn,calmon2017optimized,feldman2015certifying,pmlr-v28-zemel13}, as a model trained with a mislabeled dataset will provide biased outputs; second, correcting the algorithms \cite{GrgicHlaca2016TheCF,kamishima}, as even in the design of algorithms biases can emerge \cite{Movingbeyond}.
+In the present section we are interested in considering datasets and their labels.
+Indeed, bias may also affect the label set \cite{sengamedu2023fairlabel,jiang2019identifying}.
+Accordingly, we talk about \textit{label quality bias} when errors hit the quality of labels.
+As shown in \cite{northcutt2021pervasive}, the most well-known AI datasets are full of labeling errors.
+A crucial task is therefore the development of conceptual strategies and technical tools to mitigate bias emergence in both data and label sets.

 A variety of approaches and contributions is available in the literature focusing on identifying bias in datasets and labels.
-Here we list the types of bias which are relevant to the present work, see respectively Tables \ref{biastab} and \ref{biaslab}.
+Here we list the types of bias which are relevant to the present work, see Table \ref{table:symbols}.
 Albeit not exhaustive, these lists of biases represent a good starting point to investigate quality dimensions required to address them.

-\textit{Behavioral bias} cause users to be included or excluded from a dataset representing the population of interest \citep{olteanu2019social}.
-This leads to the systematic exclusion of some data from the population, resulting in \textit{exclusion bias}. \textit{Historical bias} can arise both during data collection and labelling.
-Concerning the dataset construction, it may occur during the selection of training data, leading to exclusion bias on the basis of personal beliefs and cognitive preconceptions.

-When data collection is achieved in a too limited time range, the \textit{time interval bias} could impact the outcomes.
-We will argue below that this type of bias occurs in datasets about people.

-Bias may also affect the label set.
-We talk about \textit{label quality bias} when errors hit the quality of labels.

-In particular, \textit{chronological bias} arises when data are no longer representative of the world they must describe, a case we will stress as extremely significant in our analysis below.

-\textit{Historical bias} consists of systematic cultural prejudices.
-When datapoints are mislabelled, being assigned to incorrect categories, \textit{misclassification bias} occurs.
-This type of bias can be caused by omitted variables, which may happen during the selection of data relevant features.

-A crucial task is therefore the development of conceptual strategies and technical tools to mitigate bias emergence in both data and label sets.
+We now analyze a common mitigation strategy used by existing tools addressing the issue of bias in data, showing their limitations.
+We then study the bias in the classification algorithm (i.e., bias in labels) of the mitigation tool.